Quinte Ballet School’s History

 1992 … Quinte Dance Centre becomes Quinte Ballet School.
 During this time, founding AD Brian Scott is awarded the Confederation Medal for dedicated service to the community and country.

-1997 … Honouring the School’s cultural and economic impact during its 25th anniversary, the city of Belleville declares May 1997, “Quinte Ballet School Month” throughout the city.
+1997 … Honouring the School’s cultural and economic impact during its 25th anniversary, the City of Belleville declared May 1997, “Quinte Ballet School Month” throughout the city.

 2000 … Brian Scott retires as Artistic Director.
 Mercedes Bernardez becomes the new Artistic Director and stays with the school until 2003.

-2002 … The new 24,000 sq. ft., purpose-built training facility on Palmer Road is officially opened.
-QBSC establishes an academic training partnership with the Hastings Prince Edward District School Board.
+2002 … The new 23,000 sq. ft., purpose-built training facility on Palmer Road is officially opened.
+QBSC expands its academic training partnership with the Hastings & Prince Edward District School Board.

 2002 … Quinte Ballet School is renamed the Quinte Ballet School of Canada to better reflect its contribution to the arts on a national level.